grpc/grpc.github.io/_posts/gRPC-Go performance improvements.md

 1. Won't a client be able to send as much data as it wants to the server by creating new streams when one runs out?

-2. Why even have connection-level flow control if the stream-level flow control is enough.
+2. Why even have connection-level flow control if the stream-level flow control is enough?

 The answer to the first question is short and simple: no. A server has an option to limit the number of streams that it intends to serve concurrently.
 Therefore, although at first it may seem like a problem, it really is not.